 As evidenced by Intel's own statements, Raptor Lake will continue to have a heavy focus on CPU overclock features.
 Tantalizing unofficial details recently emerged via an update to Intel's own eXtreme Tuning Utility (XTU).
 Intel has added support for 'future platforms' to leverage added support for per-core and package-level Thermal Velocity Boost (TVB) tech, which allows the processor to boost higher than the base specification if the chip is under a certain temperature threshold.
 Intel also added support for a new type of TVB, called 'Efficiency TVB.'
 We've also heard rumblings of a 6 GHz clock rate for a Core i9-13900KS, the successor to the Core i9-12900KS, enabled by this new boost.
 Take this with a grain of salt, as it is based on a single claim.

 The Raptor Lake iGPU is said to be based on the same Xe-LP Gen 12.2 architecture found with Alder Lake.
-But besides some early benchmarks that were clearly from an early engineering sample and not indicative of final performance, we haven't heard more about the integrated graphics engine.
-We don't expect any meaningful changes, but Intel recently added support for Raptor Lake-P (mobile) and Raptor Lake-S (desktop) processors to its media driver, thus tipping its hat that mobile variants of Raptor Lake are also in the works.
+A recent benchmark emerged showing the Raptor Lake Core i9-13900's iGPU with 32 EUs running at 1.65 GHz in an OpenGL benchmark.
+That means the iGPU has the same number of cores but runs 100 MHz (6.5%) faster than the previous-gen version.
+Aside from minor clock speed improvements, we don't expect any meaningful architectural changes to the iGPU.
+Intel did recently add support for Raptor Lake-P (mobile) and Raptor Lake-S (desktop) processors to its media driver, thus tipping its hat that mobile variants of Raptor Lake are also in the works.

 Intel has also teased a new AI accelerator that will slot into an M.2 slot.
 It's hard to tell what practical purpose this would serve for most uses, though some edge use-cases might benefit.
 Intel hasn't shared any more information about this product, and there hasn't been any other information, so we'll have to wait to learn more.